History of Austin Cindric in Timeline

 2013: U.S. F2000 National Championship

-In 2013, Austin Cindric competed in the U.S. F2000 National Championship, finishing 17th in points while driving for Andretti Autosport.
-His best finish was seventh in the season finale.
+In 2013, Austin Cindric finished 17th in points in the U.S. F2000 National Championship, driving for Andretti Autosport, with a best finish of seventh in the season finale.

 2014: U.S. F2000 National Championship and Historic Sportscar Racing